ohmaisoft/how-I-was-rejected-by-microsoft/README.md

 # How I was rejected by Microsoft

-A recent series of interview with Microsoft
+## A recent series of interview with Microsoft

+H: Hiring manager
+BB: Big Boss

 | # | Time                                   | Interviewer | Self Remarks        | HR and interviewers' feedback             |
 |---|----------------------------------------|-------------|---------------------|-------------------------------------------|